labscript-suite/labscript-suite/README.txt

     python setup.py (install | uninstall | build | dist | clean)

-If on unix, run the installer with sudo.
-You should install to a user folder (default is $HOME/labscript_suite), but the installer requires root privileges to add the install directory to the Python search path.
+Note: If on unix, run the installer with sudo.
+You should install to a user folder (default is $HOME/labscript_suite), but the installer requires root privileges in order to add the install directory to the Python search path.

+Warning: if you are installing to a conda environment, ensure you do 'conda install pip' and restart the terminal before installing the dependencies that require pip.
+Otherwise the existing system pip (if any) will be used instead, which is not what you want.

 install
 -------